aiven/aiven-docs/docs/products/clickhouse/howto/clickhouse-query-cache.md

 When the Aiven for
-[ClickHouse query cache](https://clickhouse.com/docs/en/operations/query-cache) is enabled, multiple identical `SELECT` queries run simultaneously are computed only once, and further executions of the same query are served directly from the cache.
+[ClickHouse query cache](https://clickhouse.com/docs/en/operations/query-cache) is enabled, multiple identical `SELECT` queries running simultaneously are computed only once.
+Subsequent executions of the same query are served directly from the cache.

 :::important
 By default, the Aiven for ClickHouse query cache is disabled for all `SELECT` queries.